edmtekx/tech-yarn/_posts/2020-11-29-installing-tensorflow-macos.md

 The official installation instructions are in he Git Repo for TensorFlow for Mac:

-Mac-optimized TensorFlow and TensorFlow Addons: https://github.com/apple/tensorflow_macos
+[Mac-optimized TensorFlow and TensorFlow Addons] [https://github.com/apple/tensorflow_macos]

 There are two key requirements: